sonalitejura/portfolio-projects/excel-project/README.md

 ## Project Overview

 This Excel project involves the analysis of a dataset comprising 2,000 coffee bean sales records across various US cities.
-The project encompasses dataset management, data exploration, and dashboard development to derive actionable insights from the data.
+The project encompasses dataset management, data exploration and dashboard development to derive actionable insights from the data.

 ## Project Highlights